nikkeijin/laravel/README.md

 brew install php
 ```

-Re-install using brew if you already have PHP installed:
+Re-install PHP using brew if you already have PHP installed:
 ```
 brew reinstall php
 ```